Yingying Zhang is missing and presumed dead, authorities say

 Cooper said he didn’t think Christensen would have had any academic interactions with Zhang, who came to the United States within the past two months.

-David Meldgin, a teaching assistant in the physics department, said he had an office next door to Christensen for two years, though they spoke only a few times.
+David Meldgin, a teaching assistant in the physics department, said he had an office next door to Christensen for two years but they spoke only a few times.

 “He was a quiet person in meetings, but he always helped students who needed help.”
 Meldgin said.
 “I’m really surprised.”

-Zhang had a yearlong position at the university's department of natural resources and environmental sciences.
-She graduated from Beijing's prestigious Peking University last year with a master's degree in environmental engineering and wanted to learn more in the United States.
+Zhang had a year-long position at the university’s department of natural resources and environmental sciences.
+She graduated from Beijing’s prestigious Peking University last year with a master’s degree in environmental engineering, according to a department webpage.

 “Her mom … being a mom, (was) obviously reluctant to let her go afar,” Zhang’s aunt Liqin Ye said.
 “And her mom’s thought is kind of a traditional way. … ‘This is the age for you to get married, have a family.
 There’s no need to go this far, to the United States.’ “